slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### How to create new habits?

-> *'Willpower isn’t just a skill.
-It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things.' -- Charles Duhigg*
+> *"Willpower isn’t just a skill.
+It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things."
+-- Charles Duhigg*

 We tend to abandon the good system we’ll follow in search of the perfect system that we will quit.